 - 18. Flip the RAID controller bottom panel over and carefully place it on the controller sides.
 Push the RAID controller bottom panel toward the front to latch it to the side panels.
-If the controller bottom panel is placed correctly, you should be able to access the mounting holes for the six screws that you removed in step 6 on page 76.
+If the controller bottom panel is placed correctly, you should be able to access the mounting holes for the six screws that you removed in step 6 on page 66.
 Reinsert the six screws.
 Do not overtighten. - 19.
-Dispose of the used battery CRU according to local and federal regulations, which might include hazardous material handling procedures. - This product contains a sealed lead acid battery.
-The battery must be recycled or disposed of properly.
+Dispose of the used battery CRU according to local and federal regulations, which might include hazardous material handling procedures.
 In the United States, IBM has established a collection process for reuse, recycling, or proper disposal of used IBM sealed lead acid batteries.
-For information on proper disposal of these batteries, please contact IBM at 1-800-426-4333 your IBM representative.
-For information on disposal of sealed lead acid batteries outside the United States, go to http://www.ibm.com/ibm/environment/products/batteryrecycle.shtml or contact your local waste disposal facility. - 20.
-Install the RAID controller, as shown in Figure 66.
+For information on proper disposal of these batteries, please contact your IBM representative.
+For information on disposal of sealed lead acid batteries outside the United States, contact your local waste disposal facility.

+20. Install the RAID controller, as shown in Figure 56.

-Figure 66.
+Figure 56.
 Installing a new RAID controller

 - a.
 Slide the RAID controller all the way into the empty slot. - b.
 Close both levers until the latch locks into place. - 21.
 Install the SFPs and then connect the fibre-channel cables to their original locations. - 22.
 Turn on power to the storage server and attached devices.
 For the proper power-on sequence, see "Turning on the storage server" on page 38. - 23.
-Wait approximately one minute and then use the storage-management software to place the controller in online state (it was placed offline in step 6 on page 79).
+Wait approximately one minute and then use the storage-management software to place the controller in online state (it was placed offline in step 6 on page 69).
 If the operation fails, repeat the command.
 If the operation fails again, reseat the controller and repeat this step.